maxpopper/Music_Map_Dashboard/README.md

 Prerequisites:

-Open your Command Line or Git Bash and navigate to the folder where your file is located, then run the following commands:
+Open your Command-Line or Git Bash and navigate to the folder where your file is located, then run the following commands:

     pip install --upgrade google-api-python-client

 > <center> Jupyter Notebook

-Once the packages are installed, import them into your Jupyter notebook file using the following line:  ``` from googleapiclient.discovery import build ``` then in the next cell make reference to your API key <strong> `api_key='xxxxx'` </strong> and the desired Channel ID that you would like to scrape (to access the channel ID you need to go to the artist main page channel and click in ` > ` normally is located it 3 lines below the artist name or at the right of the artist picture) then find and click<strong> `Share Channel` </strong> - <strong> `Copy channel ID` </strong>.
+Once the packages are installed, import them into your Jupyter Notebook file using the following line:  ``` from googleapiclient.discovery import build ``` Then in the next cell make reference to your API key <strong> `api_key='xxxxx'` </strong> and the desired Channel ID that you would like to scrape (to access the channel ID you need to go to the artist main page channel and click in ` > ` normally is located it 3 lines below the artist name or at the right of the artist picture) then find and click<strong> `Share Channel` </strong> - <strong> `Copy channel ID` </strong>.

 here is our example of the (Import, Api_key, Channel ID)
 <img src="images\API, Channel ID.png"  style="width:800px"> <hr>

-> Note: after we access the data, manipulate it, and get the disired results we copy the data from Jupyter notebook and import it in javascript to visualize the artist metrics and regions.
+> Note: after we access the data, manipulate it, and get the desired results we copy the data from Jupyter Notebook and import it in javascript to visualize the artist metrics and regions.

 > <center> HTML Scripts References:
 - Youtube API: